robotframework/robotframework-RFCP-syllabus/basics.md

 ## OVERVIEW AND GUIDELINES

-Robot Framework is a generic, application and technology independent framework for _Acceptance Testing_, _Acceptance Test Driven Development_ (ATDD), _Behavior Driven Development_ (BDD) and _Robotic Process Automation_ (RPA).
+Robot Framework is a generic, application and technology-independent framework for _Acceptance Testing_, _Acceptance Test Driven Development_ (ATDD), _Behavior Driven Development_ (BDD) and _Robotic Process Automation_ (RPA).
 [[User Guide: Introduction][UG Introduction]]

-Continuous Integration (CI), installation and editors are **Not** in the scope of this exam.
+Continuous Integration (CI), installation and editors (including Integrated Development Environments, IDEs) are **Not** in the scope of this exam.

 ### Learning objectives

 **TODO** Learning objectives are separately done.

-### Where can be used
+### Where usable

+**TODO** No content added here yet.

 #### Domains

-Robot Framework can be integrated with virtually any tool and with it can test many different domains.
+Robot Framework can be integrated with virtually any tool and can interact with many different domains.
 The Robot Framework open source community has implemented several generic libraries, such as `SeleniumLibrary` and `SwingLibrary`, which are not packaged with the core framework.
-[[User Guide: External libraries][UG External libraries]] <!-- Fix me after merge  -->
+[[User Guide: External libraries][UG External libraries]] **TODO** <!-- Fix me after merge  -->

-Examples of test domains:
+Examples of domains:

-- _Web Testing_
+- _Web Graphical User Interface (GUI)_

-  Robot Framework is widely used for testing web applications.
+  Robot Framework is widely used for interacting with websites and web applications.
 The primary library for web testing is the `SeleniumLibrary` and `Browser` library.

-- _API testing_
+- _Web Service API_

-  Robot Framework supports API testing using the `RequestsLibrary`.
+  Robot Framework supports interacting with most of the popular Web-based Application Programming Interfaces (APIs) using the `RequestsLibrary`.

-- _Mobile testing_
+- _Mobile_

-  For mobile app testing, Robot Framework can utilize the `AppiumLibrary`.
+  For interacting with mobile phone software, including native or web-based iOS and Android applications (on-device, emulated or simulated) Robot Framework can utilize the `AppiumLibrary`.

 - _Desktop Application Testing_